Last updated: April 2022

-Subject to the exceptions set out in the Privacy Act, you may gain access to the personal information that we hold about you by contacting the BTC.COM.AU PTY.
-LTD. Privacy Officer by emailing email@example.com or by post at Suite 3.07, 100 Collins Street, Alexandria NSW 2015.
+Subject to the exceptions set out in the Privacy Act, you may gain access to the personal information that we hold about you by contacting the BTC.COM.AU Privacy Officer by emailing email@example.com by post at PO BOX 157, SOUTH BEXLEY NSW 2207.

 We have an effective complaints handling process in place to manage privacy risks and issues.
 The complaints handling process involves:

 1) identifying (and addressing) any systemic/ongoing compliance problems;

 2) increasing consumer confidence in our privacy procedures; and